LEAPS: An LLM-Empowered Adaptive Plugin in Taobao AI Search: Introduction

 To address these challenges, LEAPS introduces targeted innovations for AI product search.
 For the Query Expander, we devise a three-stage training strategy: (1) Inverse Data Augmentation to bridge semantic gaps; (2) Posterior-knowledge-based Supervised Fine-Tuning (SFT) for preliminary adaptation to the search system; and (3) RL to enhance adaptability and item relevance while penalizing redundancy to improve diversity.
-For the Relevance Verifier, we approximate human evaluation through two strategies.
-We first integrate multi-source information—including Optical Character Recognition (OCR) text, reviews, and sales metrics—to establish a robust data foundation.
-Subsequently, we employ multi-instruction SFT with Chain-of-Thought (CoT) to bolster reasoning capabilities for accurate screening.
-Additionally, engineering optimizations like automatic batching ensure deployability in high-concurrency scenarios.
+For the Relevance Verifier, we approximate human evaluation by integrating multi-source information---including OCR text, reviews, and sales metrics---and employing multi-instruction SFT with Chain-of-Thought (CoT) to bolster reasoning capabilities for accurate screening.

-The main contributions of this paper are as follows: \begin{itemize} \item We propose LEAPS, a framework tailored for conversational queries.
-It has been fully deployed in Taobao AI Search, serving hundreds of millions of users monthly. \item LEAPS features a non-intrusive and adaptive architecture, which ensures high portability across diverse search backends and offers significant cost-efficiency. \item We introduce a diversity-aware reward mechanism within the Query Expander's RL stage, providing high algorithmic interpretability for the optimization process. \end{itemize}
+The main contributions of this paper are as follows: \begin{itemize} \item We propose LEAPS, a framework tailored for conversational-style queries.
+It has been fully deployed in Taobao AI Search, serving hundreds of millions of users monthly. \item LEAPS features a non-intrusive and adaptive architecture, which ensures high portability across diverse search backends and offers significant cost-efficiency. \item We introduce a diversity-aware reward, providing a single dense and interpretable signal that simultaneously enforces per-rewrite precision and rewrite-set complementarity. \end{itemize}